 For businesses looking to make the most of this sales route, investing in channel technology to help track seller and buyer behavior is a key step.
 With the help of a channel incentive program, businesses can not only inspire product sales amongst third-party partners, but they can collect valuable customer data to help better steer sales and marketing initiatives and maximize indirect channel revenue.

 Before we dive into the benefits of incentives for indirect sales, let’s break down the basics of indirect distribution channels.

 Simply put, an indirect distribution channel is defined as the route in which a product moves from its origin of the manufacturer through various numbers of selling systems before eventually making it to the end-user or consumer.
 Examples of these intermediary selling systems include distributors, wholesalers, dealers, resellers, warehouses, and retailers.

 In the world of tire sales, a consumer looking to replace their tires will never contact a tire manufacturer directly to get the job done.
-Instead, the consumer travels to a tire dealership to make their purchase and have their car services.
-Because of this indirect sales system, tire manufacturers must rely on both tire distributors, who store tires from various manufacturers to deliver to various dealerships, and tire dealers, who sell various tire types, to promote their product at the consumer level.
+Instead, the consumer travels to a tire dealership to make their purchase and have their car serviced.
+Because of this indirect sales system, tire manufacturers must rely on both tire distributors, who store tires from various manufacturers to deliver to dealerships, and tire dealers, who sell various tire types, to promote their product at the consumer level.

 Because of this, it is in the tire manufacturers best interest to incentivize: